Researchers in the Division of Audiology advance the understanding of hearing, hearing loss and balance across the lifespan.

 Care provider and patient in hearing aid clinic

-A number of research projects related to hearing aids are ongoing in the Mayo Clinic Hearing Aid Program.
-Researchers are conducting these projects as quality assurance measures to improve patient outcomes and clinical practice.
+Hearing aid research is ongoing in collaboration with Mayo Clinic's Hearing Aid Program.
+Researchers are conducting multiple studies to improve patient outcomes and clinical practice.
 Projects related to hearing aids include:

-• Conducting annual surveys of patients who have obtained hearing aids during the previous year to measure their satisfaction with their hearing aids, audiologist, services and use information
+• Conducting annual surveys of patients who have gotten hearing aids during the previous year to measure how satisfied they are with their hearing aids, audiologists, services and use information.

-• Investigating the effects of probe tubes on feedback control settings and whether the probe tubes reduce potential hearing gain because of lower feedback limits
+• Investigating how probe tubes affect feedback control settings and whether the tubes reduce potential hearing gains because of lower feedback limits.

-• Tracking hearing aid repair rates for all manufacturers and examining trends regarding manufacturer, hearing aid style and hearing aid circuit
+• Tracking hearing aid repair rates for all manufacturers and examining trends regarding manufacturers, hearing aid styles and hearing aid circuits.

 Cochlear implants

-The Division of Audiology's cochlear implant team is leading research on new indications for cochlear implantation and other implantable devices across the life span.
+The Division of Audiology's cochlear implant team is leading research on new ways to tell when patients across the lifespan may benefit from cochlear implantation and other implantable devices.

-The cochlear implant team is a multidisciplinary research group specializing in clinically applied research on adopting and optimizing new cochlear implant technology in patients of all ages.
+The cochlear implant team specializes in clinical research to adopt and optimize new cochlear implant technology in patients of all ages.
 Research efforts focus on identifying objective measures for implant programming.
-The team is investigating the use of electrocochleography during and after cochlear implant surgery to preserve natural acoustic hearing.
+The team also is investigating the use of electrocochleography during and after cochlear implant surgery to preserve natural acoustic hearing.

 Balance and dizziness

-The MINT has pioneered the use of artificial intelligence to manage and assess patients with dizziness, allowing otolaryngologists to improve the operational efficiency of clinical practice.
+The MINT pioneered the use of artificial intelligence to manage and assess patients with dizziness, making clinical practice more effective.
 Researchers are now investigating computerized rotational head impulse testing and the use of hearing aids to track patient falls.